kthcloud/.github/profile/README.md

 # Welcome to kthcloud! :cloud:

 We're thrilled that you're considering contributing to our project! **kthcloud** is a student-run cloud provider that offers a free and open source alternative to commercial cloud services.

-Our project is funded by KTH CBH and the Erasmus+ program of the European Union.
+Our project is proudly supported by a diverse group of partners, financial backing is provided by KTH CBH, the EU Erasmus+ program and the KTH Digitalisation Platform.
+We also receive invaluable computational support from KTH PDC via CoS

 The project was kickstarted by the thesis "Designing and implementing a private cloud for student and faculty software projects" by Pierre Le Fevre and Emil Karlsson in 2022.
 You can find the thesis [here](http://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-313601).